couchbase/cbft/DESIGN.md

         |
         |--- PIndex 543aa (covers VBuckets 1000-1023)  y     y

-Above we can see that the cbft index "beer-sample-fts" was partitioned into 3 PIndexes, where PIndex ac923 covers the data from VBuckets 0 through 499.
-Also, replication has been enabled with replica count of 1, so cbft's planner has assigned PIndex ac923 to exist on multiple cbft nodes: A and B.
+Above we can see the information stored in the Cfg.
+First off, there are 3 cbft nodes.
+Then, a cbft index "beer-sample-fts" was defined, which was then partitioned by the cbft planner into 3 PIndexes (due to the user-defined maxPartitionsPerPIndex parameter).
+PIndex ac923, for example, covers the data from VBuckets 0 through 499.
+Also, replication has been enabled, so cbft's planner has assigned PIndex ac923 to exist on multiple cbft nodes: A and B.  The cbft janitor running on node A can read the Cfg and see that PIndexes ac923 and 543aa must be created and maintained on node A.

 For more information, please see cbgt's design document (GT), as most of the clustering and partitioning logic comes from the generic,